About Evan Dando

-The Lemonheads' major-label debut, Lovey, showed that the once straight-ahead punk band had now grown into more of a alt-pop outfit, as Dando also tackled such previously unexplored sounds as jangle pop and country-rock.
-Around the same time, Dando guested on the Blake Babies' sophomore release, Earwig, and issued an obscure solo EP, Favorite Spanish Dishes, which contained another oddball cover, this time of the New Kids on the Block's "Step by Step."
+The Lemonheads' major-label debut, Lovey, showed that the once straight-ahead punk band had grown into more of an alt-pop outfit, as Dando also tackled such previously unexplored sounds as jangle pop and country-rock.
+Around the same time, he guested on the Blake Babies' sophomore release, Earwig, and issued an obscure solo EP, Favorite Spanish Dishes, which contained another oddball cover, this time of the New Kids on the Block's "Step by Step."
 With Nirvana having cleared the way for other alt-rock bands by 1992, Dando and the Lemonheads couldn't have picked a better time to issue what is considered by many to be their best album, It's a Shame About Ray.
 With Dando tagged as a sex symbol by the press around this time, a buzz around the group grew due to appearances on countless magazine covers.
 But it wasn't until a cover of Simon & Garfunkel's "Mrs. Robinson" was added on a second printing of the album that the Lemonheads finally broke through commercially, resulting in It's a Shame About Ray eventually reaching gold certification.

 Throughout the years, Dando has tried his hand at acting (bit parts in the movies Reality Bites and Heavy), and has guested on other artist's recordings, including Juliana Hatfield's Hey Babe and Forever Baby, Godstar's Sleeper and Bad Bad Implications, Kirsty MacColl's Galore, Mike Watt's Ball-Hog or Tugboat?, and Mary Lorson's Tricks for Dawn.
-Dando also penned an as-yet-unreleased song with members of Oasis, titled "Purple Parallelagram," sometime during the mid-'90s (the song was to be included on Car Button Cloth, before Oasis demanded it be omitted).
+Dando also penned a song with members of Oasis, "Purple Parallelagram," sometime during the mid-'90s (the song was to be included on Car Button Cloth, before Oasis demanded it be omitted).